aakinsan/sf-log-collector/modules/iam/README.md

 ## Terraform IAM Module

- - Creates three different Service Accounts for the SFELC Cloud Run Instance, SFATC Cloud Run Instance and the Cloud Scheduler
+ - Creates three different Service Accounts for the SFELC Cloud Run Instance, SFATC Cloud Run Instance and the Cloud Scheduler.

  - Assigns the following IAM roles to the Service Accounts: